uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We were urged to foster a sense of national pride without ignoring our failings, mistakes and controversies.[^139]

 In July 2013, the Canadian Museum of Civilization and its partner, the Canadian War Museum, released a joint research strategy intended to guide the research activities at both institutions until 2023.
-“Memory and commemoration” is a key research theme;<!--x-->
-objectives include the presentation of competing and contentious historical narratives of Confederation and the two world wars, and the use of “selected commemorations to explore concepts of myth, memory, and nation.”
+“Memory and commemoration” is a key research theme; <!-- page 306 -->objectives include the presentation of competing and contentious historical narratives of Confederation and the two world wars, and the use of “selected commemorations to explore concepts of myth, memory, and nation.”
 The museums intended to “present honestly, but respectfully, for public understanding issues of contention or debate … [through] deliberate exploration of traumatic pasts (e.g.
 Africville or residential schools).”[^140]